curl/curl/docs/WEBSOCKET.md

 ## Test suite

-I looked for an existing small WebSockets server implementation with maximum flexibility to dissect and cram into the test suite but I ended up deciding that extending the existing test suite server sws to deal with WebSockets might be the better way.
+I looked for an existing small WebSocket server implementation with maximum flexibility to dissect and cram into the test suite but I ended up deciding that extending the existing test suite server sws to deal with WebSocket might be the better way.

 - This server is already integrated and working in the test suite

 - We want maximum control and ability to generate broken protocol and negative tests as well.
-A dumber and simpler TCP server could then be easier to massage into this than a "proper" websockets server.
+A dumber and simpler TCP server could then be easier to massage into this than a "proper" WebSocket server.

-## Command line tool websockets
+## Command line tool WebSocket

-The plan is to make curl do websockets similar to telnet/nc.
+The plan is to make curl do WebSocket similar to telnet/nc.
 That part of the work has not been started.

 Ideas: